dcblogdev/laravel-sent-emails/README.md

 ## Usage

-As soon as a email is sent it will be added to a database table and will be viewable in /sentemails.
+As soon as a email is sent it will be added to a database table and will be viewable in /admin/sentemails.

-> Note the you have to be logged in to be able to see sentemails, if you are not logged in when you attempt to see sentemails you will be redirected to a login route.
+> Note you have to be logged in to be able to see admin/sentemails, if you are not logged in when you attempt to see admin/sentemails you will be redirected to a login route.

 ### Changelog